L4STeam/linux/Documentation/networking/ip-sysctl.rst

 tcp_ecn - INTEGER
 	Control use of Explicit Congestion Notification (ECN) by TCP.
-	ECN is used only when both ends of the TCP connection indicate support for it.
+	ECN is supported (at both the IP and TCP layers) only when both ends of the TCP connection indicate support for it.
 This feature is useful in avoiding losses due to congestion by allowing supporting routers to signal congestion before having to drop packets.
 The highest variant